B. Ahmed Hajee Mohiudeen

-B. Ahmed Hajee Mohiudeen (18 June 1933 – 16 August 2020) was the Founder Chairman of B A Group, headquartered at Thumbay, Mangalore, Karnataka state, India.
+Bolar Ahmed Hajee Mohiudeen (18 June 1933 – 16 August 2020) was the Founder Chairman of B A Group, headquartered at Thumbay, Mangalore, Karnataka state, India.
 He died at the age of 87 on 16 August 2020 at Mangalore, India.

 Early life

-Mohiudeen was born on 18 June 1933 to B. Mohiudeen Hajee and Mariamma in a business family in Mangalore, Karnataka, India.
-His father was a prominent name in the timber business.
-Mohiudeen graduated in commerce in 1954 and began his career soon after, as a small-scale industrialist in a nondescript village called Thumbay in South Karnataka.
+Mohiudeen was born on 18 June 1933 to B. Mohiudeen Haji and Mariamma in a business family in Mangalore, Karnataka, India.
+His father was a prominent name in the shipping business.
+Mohiudeen graduated in commerce in 1954 and began his career soon after, as a small-scale industrialist in an undistinguished village called Thumbay in South Karnataka.
 He founded the B A Group, in 1957.

 Career

 Mohiudeen was the Chairman of the B A Group, which he had founded in 1957.
 Today, B A Group has a standing of over five decades in the wood industry and is a well-diversified conglomerate.
 From a fledgling company in the 1960s, B A Group is now on the threshold of rapid expansion into such areas as urban housing, education, real estate, healthcare and exports & imports.

 B A Industrial Training and Technical Centre is sponsored and managed by Mohiudeen Educational Trust, of which Mohiudeen was the chairman.
 The Trust also runs a Kannada and English Medium School, a Pre-University College a Nursery School, a Medium Primary School and Darul Uloom Mohiudeen Arabic College.
-There are more than 1500 students in these institutions.
+There are more than 1,500 students in these institutions.